AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-34-Model-Poisoning.md

 - Availability Attack: a poisoning technique aimed at broadly degrading model accuracy rather than implanting a specific hidden behavior
 - Supply Chain Poisoning: corrupting a model or dataset before it's redistributed publicly, affecting everyone who later uses it downstream
 - Provenance: the verified origin and history of a dataset or model, important for establishing trust before use

+## One Tip / Tool

+Tool: There's no single standard scanner yet since this remains an active research area, but `TrojAI` and academic backdoor detection frameworks are used in research settings